-pyodide.setInterruptBuffer(interrupt_buffer)
+pyodide.setInterruptBuffer(interrupt\buffer)

-Sets the interrupt buffer to be interrupt_buffer.
+Sets the interrupt buffer to be interrupt\buffer.
 This is only useful when Pyodide is used in a webworker.
 The buffer should be a SharedArrayBuffer shared with the main browser thread (or another worker).
 In that case, signal signum may be sent by writing signum into the interrupt buffer.
-If signum does not satisfy 0 <signum < NSIG it will be silently ignored.
-NSIG is 65 (internally signals are indicated by a bitflag).
+If signum does not satisfy 0 <signum < 65 it will be silently ignored.